This refreshing Vodka Mojito is the perfect cocktail to sip on a hot summer day!

 I also participate in affiliate programs for other retailers.

 It’s amazing to me how a lot of cocktails have similar flavors.
-But just a few small tweaks can make them taste totally different from one another.
+But just a few small tweaks, like using vodka instead of rum, can make them taste totally different from one another.

 There are so many drinks I love that use lime and mint but his Vodka Mojito tastes nothing like the others.